ken-okabe/vanfs/README.md

 let double =
     fun a -> NullableT (a * 2)

+// 1️⃣ initialize timelineA
 let timelineA = Timeline Null

 log timelineA.lastVal // use `log` of Timeline
 // Null

+// 2️⃣ the binary operation
 let timelineB =
     timelineA |> mapTN double
 // currently, `timelineA = Timeline Null`
 // so, `double` function is ignored
-// and `timelineB` value becomes `Null`
+// and `timelineB` value becomes `Null` log timelineB.lastVal // use `log` of Timeline
+// Null
 ```

 **This code for the binary operation simply corresponds to the basic usage of spreadsheet apps.**